Expertium/expertium.github.io/JReadability.md

 1) Mean sentence length.
 The longer the sentence, the less likely a beginner is to fully grasp its meaning.
 2) Mean frequency rank of kanji used in the text.
 In case you don't know what "frequency rank" means, here's an example: according to my own custom frequency list, 日 is the most commonly used kanji in the Japanese language, which means its frequency rank is 1. 年 is the second most commonly used kanji, which means its rank is 2, etc. Simple texts have common kanji, sophisticated texts have more obscure kanji.
 3) Mean number of commas, colons and [ellipses](https://en.wikipedia.org/wiki/Ellipsis) in a sentence.
 Simple texts don't have a lot of commas and don't use ellipses.
-4) Proportion of wago (和語): words of Japanese origin.
+4) Percentage of wago (和語): words of Japanese origin.
-5) Proportion of kango (漢語): words of Chinese origin.
+5) Percentage of kango (漢語): words of Chinese origin.
-6) Proportion of verbs (動詞).
+6) Percentage of verbs (動詞).
-7) Proportion of nouns (名詞).
+7) Percentage of nouns (名詞).
-8) Proportion of adverbs (副詞).
+8) Percentage of adverbs (副詞).
-9) Proportion of katakana words aka loanwords.
+9) Percentage of katakana words aka loanwords.
-10) Proportion of particles (助詞).
+10) Percentage of particles (助詞).
-11) Proportion of determinants.
+11) Percentage of determinants.
-12) Proportion of subordinating conjuctions.
+12) Percentage of subordinating conjuctions.

 ## The model